akaxlh/HCCF/README.md

 Important arguments:
 * `reg`: It is the weight for weight-decay regularization.
 We tune this hyperparameter from the set `{1e-2, 1e-3, 1e-4, 1e-5}`.
 * `ssl_reg`: This is the weight for the hypergraph-graph contrastive learning loss.
 The value is tuned from `1e-2` to `1e-8`.
 * `temp`: This is the temperature factor in the InfoNCE loss in our contrastive learning.
-The value is selected from `{10, 3, 1, 0.3, 0.1}`
+The value is selected from `{10, 3, 1, 0.3, 0.1}`.
+* `keepRate`: It denotes the rate to keep edges in the graph dropout, which is tuned from `{0.25, 0.5, 0.75, 1.0}`.

 ## Acknowledgements
 This research is supported by the research grants from the Department of Computer Science & Musketeers Foundation Institute of Data Science at the University of Hong Kong, the Natural Sciences & Engineering Research Council (NSERC) of Canada.